BioJulia/Automa.jl/docs/src/io.md

 ```

 # Parsing from an IO

-!!! note
-    Parsing from an IO relies on TranscodingStreams.jl, and the relevant methods are defined in an extension module in Automa.
-    If you use Julia 1.9 or later, you must load TranscodingStreams before loading Automa to test this functionality.

 Some file types are gigabytes or tens of gigabytes in size.
 For these files, parsing from a buffer may be impractical, as they require you to read in the entire file in memory at once.
 Automa enables this by hooking into `TranscodingStreams.jl`, a package that provides a wrapper IO of the type `TranscodingStream`.